mickenordin/swayswitch/README.md

 ```

 ## Usage
-Reload config and open up window switcher with $mod+tab.
+Reload config and open up window switcher with Mod4+tab.
 Move around the switcher using arrow-keys or Tab.
 Esc aborts and enter switches window.
 It is also possible to select window with the mouse.
 Configuration is installed to /etc/sway/config.d/swayswitch.conf

-Two keybindings work by default, $mod+f to toggle fullscreen mode, that is if you manage to bring up the switcher while in fullscreen mode you can display the
+Two keybindings work by default, Mod4+f to toggle fullscreen mode, that is if you manage to bring up the switcher while in fullscreen mode you can display the
 switcher window by exiting fullscreen mode.
-You can also exit switcher mode by pressing $mod+q, this is usefull if you manage to get another window on to of
+You can also exit switcher mode by pressing Mod4+q, this is usefull if you manage to get another window on to of
 the switcher window somehow.

 ## Thanks